JoshuaCarter/Vanguard-40k/core-rules.md

 #### Split Fire

-When selecting a target for a ranged weapon with multiple attacks, you can choose to allocate those attacks to multiple enemies by following these steps:
+When ***Selecting Targets*** for a ranged weapon with multiple attacks, you can choose to allocate those attacks to multiple enemies by following these steps:

 1. Select the *initial target* model for this weapon.
 1. Allocate the first attack to the *initial target*.